Your Safety and Comfort Are Our Priorities

 Detox is a highly individualized process and no two people will have the same experience.
-Choosing to detox at home can be risky, but medical detox is a safe, effective, and comfortable solution for people who are serious about getting sober and want to continue their treatment in rehab.
+Choosing to detox at home can be risky, but medical detox is a safe, effective, and comfortable solution.

 What to Expect During Detox at Positive Recovery Centers

 Before you are admitted to our detox program, our staff will complete an evaluation to determine your physical and psychiatric needs.
-If we find that you have complex treatment needs that extend beyond the capabilities of our detox center, we will provide a referral to an acute care facility.
-Otherwise, we will collaborate with your doctor, family members, and other support individuals to develop a care plan that addresses your needs.
+If we find that you have complex treatment needs that extend beyond the capabilities of our detox program, we will provide a referral to an acute care facility.
+Otherwise, we will collaborate with your doctor, family members, and other support individuals to develop a care plan that is specific to you.

 Our safe, medically-monitored detox treatment is provided under the care of our Medical Director or attending physician.
 Nursing care is provided 24/7 and our experienced staff will work diligently to support you during detox.
-You will be seen daily by a doctor or nurse practitioner and our counseling staff will conduct brief individual sessions.
-Once you are physically able, our staff will also guide you in completing some recovery work and assignments.
+You will be seen daily by a doctor or nurse practitioner, and our counseling staff will conduct brief individual sessions.
+Once you are physically able, our staff will also assist you in completing your recovery work and assignments.

-Our detox programs usually last three to five days, although this varies on a case-by-case basis.
+Our detox programs usually last four to six days, although this varies on a case-by-case basis.
 Once you have completed detox, we will provide recommendations for the next level of care based on your current progress and treatment needs.

 Advantages of Medical Detox